gsm1011/hadoop.admin/manuscript/chapter6.md

     cfg_file=/etc/nagios/services.cfg

-These two lines tell the main configuration file nagios.cfg to include two user specific configuration files: hosts.cfg and services.cfg.
+These two lines tell the main configuration file nagios.cfg to include two user specific configuration files: `hosts.cfg` and `services.cfg`.

 Configuration file hosts.cfg specifies the hosts we want to monitor, and it should have content similar to the following: